Xperaz/minirt/README.md

 * A vector with the the x,y,z axis in the range [-1,1].
 * The cone diameter.
 * The cone height.
-* is the tangent of half angle of the cone
+* the tangent of half angle of the cone.
 * R,G,B colors in range [0-255].

 Example maps/columns.rt file: